knakk/fenster/README.md

 ## Fenster
 Fenster is a fronted for RDF quad-stores.

+It is inspired by, and similar to [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/), but differs in that it shows triples from all public graphs, not just the default graph.

 Example of how a resolvable URI, [http://data.deichman.no/resource/tnr_1140686](http://data.deichman.no/resource/tnr_1140686), is presented in Fenster:
 ![screenshot](https://dl.dropboxusercontent.com/u/27551242/azur.png)

-It is inspired by, and similar to [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/), but differs in that it shows triples from all public graphs, not just the default graph.

 ### Status
-It's still a very young project, but considered stable.
-Fenster is allready used in production as a frontend for the [RDF-catalogue](http://data.deichman.no) of [Oslo public library](http://www.deichman.no)
+Fenster is stable and has been in production since November 2013 as a frontend for the [RDF-catalogue](http://data.deichman.no) of [Oslo public library](http://www.deichman.no).
+Currently it's only been tested against Virtuoso, but presumably any compliant SPARQL endpoint should work.
+Please let us know if you run into any issues.

 ### Deployment
 Fenster is written in Go, so you'll need the [Go toolchain](http://golang.org/doc/install) in order to build.
 It compiles to a statically linked binary, so deployment couldn't be simpler: